chaos-polymtl/lethe/doc/source/examples/dem/granular-dam-break/granular-dam-break.rst

 ----------------------------

 - Study the impact of the friction and rolling friction coefficients on the dam-break flow.
+- Increase the height of the bed and try to reproduce the other experiments of Evangelista et al.
 - Use smaller particles and reproduce the full experiment of Evagenlista et al.